voruti/HueControl/README.md

 - [ ] First deploy
 - [ ] Tests
 - [ ] Add icons for the lights on the dashboard
+- [ ] Add a way to obtain the v2 API ID of a light for adding it to the config